First Timers to Rome – Top Things to Do

 When you first lay eyes on the Colosseum you are awe-struck.
 This massive ancient site seems to be right smack in the middle of the city, just as if it was any regular building, and not a structure built more than 2,000 years ago.

 Once inside the Colosseum, you climb these immense uneven stone stairs to rise above the tiered encircled seating that held up to 80,000 spectators.
-As you look down below, you can see traces of the underground complex where animals where caged and stage sets prepared the games in which gladiators fought wild animals or each other.
+As you look down below, you can see traces of the underground complex where animals were caged and stage sets prepared the games in which gladiators fought wild animals or each other.

 Walk through this sprawling area where a collection of ruins and historic buildings are scattered around giving you a glimpse into the founding of the ancient Roman Empire.
 Once marshland, the Romans drained the area and turned it into a lively city.
-It featured a large marketplace and where all significant political and social events took place dating back to the 6th century.
+It featured a large marketplace where all significant political and social events took place dating back to the 6th century.

 The area was abandoned in the middle ages, and it wasn’t until 1898 when excavations began that uncovered this ancient city.
-For true history buffs, you will want to consider getting a guide, otherwise you are roaming this area on your own, and with no information.
+For true history buffs, you will want to consider getting a guide, otherwise, you are roaming this area on your own, and with no information.

 The Palatine Hill is the most famous of Rome’s seven hills as it features towering pine trees, ancient ruins and majestic city views.
 It’s a lovely place to go for a quiet stroll, especially just after dawn or right before dusk.
 This was the starting place for Rome, and where all the myths and legends began, as well as the city’s highest society resided.
 There are literally hundreds of ruins from this ancient time.
 Palatine Hill offers the best view of the Roman Forum.

-Plan on 3 hours to see all three, with approximately an hour each
+Plan on 3 hours to see all three, with approximately an hour each.

 I definitely saved the best for last.
 Across the Tiber River sits Trastevere, often referred to as a real Roman neighbourhood.
 There is no better place to get lost than right here.
 It’s wonderfully charming with its colourful buildings, cobblestone streets, old doorways, arched passageways, laundry strung from building to building, and flower-filled balconies.

 The Piazza di Santa Maria is at the heart of this neighbourhood.
-One of Rome’s oldest and most beautiful churches is the Basilica di Santa Maria, dates back to the 3rd century.
+One of Rome’s oldest and most beautiful churches is the Basilica di Santa Maria, which dates back to the 3rd century.
 I happen to wander in during a mass service – what timing and luck!
-I was immediately awe-struck by the delicate frescoes, the massive marble pillars, and the gold dome ceiling, all while the hum of a sermon and song being echoed throughout.
+I was immediately awe-struck by the delicate frescoes, the massive marble pillars, and the gold dome ceiling, all while the hum of a sermon and song echoed throughout.